ethereum/guide/state_viewer.md

 In that case, 2 contracts are deployed, the selected transaction (deployment of testCtr) is the last one. so the state view shows the storage of both TestCtr and BasicContract.

-###Display calls

-A contract call is a function invokation.
-This is not a transaction as a contract call cannot change the state.
-A contract call is not part of the blockchain but for practical and ux design reason, it is convenient to display calls at the same functional level as a transaction.
-The JS icon warn you that this is not a transaction but a call.
-To show/hide call, click on the menu Scenario -> Display calls.